-• Searches using the Record Type fields are exact match searches by default.
-This means that if you enter "john smith" (no quotes) in a name field then the system will only find records where the name "john smith" is contained.
+Searches using the Record Type fields are exact match searches by default.
+This means that if you enter "john smith" (no quotes) in a name field then the system will only find records where the name "john smith" is found exactly.
 It will not find "john smithson" or any variation.

 • If you want to find all the names that start with “JOHN” you use “JOHN%”